Gerber Baby Food Lawsuits

 The investigation results confirmed that Gerber and other commercial baby foods “are tainted with significant levels of toxic heavy metals, including arsenic, lead, cadmium, and mercury.”
 The Staff Report also noted that exposure to these contaminants harms infants’ neurological development and brain function.

-Heavy Metal Levels Specifically in Gerber Baby Foods
+Heavy Metal Levels in Gerber Baby Foods

 And, then again, according to the House Subcommittee’s report, Gerber agreed to provide limited data in response to the Subcommittee’s request for information regarding heavy metals in baby food.